cropgeeks/flapjack/docs/command_line_support.rst

 ::

- -A, --all-chromosomes		duplicate all markers onto a single All Chromosomes chromosome for side-by-side viewing -C, --collapse-heteozygotes	don't distinguish between heterozygous alleles (eg treat A/T the same as T/A) -S, --heterozygous-separator	the string used to separate heterozygous alleles (default is / or use "" for no separator -M, --missing-data		the string used to represent missing data (default is - or use "" for empty string -T, --transposed		genotype data is transposed compared to Flapjack's default
+ -A, --all-chromosomes		duplicate all markers onto a single All Chromosomes chromosome for side-by-side viewing -K, --skip-collapsing-heteozygotes		don't collapse heterozygous alleles (eg treat A/T different from T/A) -S, --heterozygous-separator	the string used to separate heterozygous alleles (default is / or use "" for no separator -M, --missing-data		the string used to represent missing data (default is - or use "" for empty string -T, --transposed		genotype data is transposed compared to Flapjack's default